 3. Benjamin Moore Boothbay Gray

-A blue island is always a popular choice, whether it be a light blue gray like Boothbay Gray or dark blues like royal blue or navy.
+A blue island is always a popular choice, whether it be a light blue gray like Boothbay Gray or dark blues like royal blue or navy (coming up!).

-It has enough depth in it to really inject some character into your space without completely taking over at the same time.
+BM Boothbay Gray has enough depth in it to inject some character into your space without completely taking over at the same time.
 It’s also a color that pairs well with all colors of kitchen hardware, from nickel to brass and even flat black.

-I love it so much that I chose it for my kitchen remodel!
+I love it so much that I chose it for my pantry cabinets and bathroom vanity, too!

 4. Sherwin Williams Krypton

-Krypton is a beautiful soft, creamy blue gray and is definitely a little brighter and lighter than Boothbay Gray by Benjamin Moore.
+SW Krypton is another popular beautiful soft, creamy blue gray.
+It is definitely a little brighter and lighter than BM Boothbay Gray.
 Most of the time, it comes across as a light blue which makes it a great choice to pair with complementary brass shades.

-Krypton is a stunning shade which looks amazing against bright colors such as white and gold as seen in the photo.
+SW Krypton is a stunning shade which looks amazing against bright colors such as white and gold as seen in the photo below.

 The white provides a wonderful contrast to the blue while the gold accents on the lights and clock work really well to bring out the creamy side of this dreamy color.

-Are you a fan of non white kitchen ideas?
-This Navy is perfect!
+Getting a little darker, Sherwin Williams Naval is another beautifully classic navy blue choice for kitchen island.
 While you may think Naval is pretty similar to Benjamin Moore’s Hale Navy there are some subtle differences.

 In my opinion, you can never go wrong with a navy blue kitchen island.
 But I’m obsessed with all things blue so I’m a bit biased!